rwehresmann/snapchat-clone/README.md

   <img  src="./app.gif">
 </p>

-Snapchat Clone is an implementation of [Snapchat mobile app](https://play.google.com/store/apps/details?id=com.snapchat.android&hl=pt_BR&gl=US).
+Snapchat Clone is a limited implementation of [Snapchat mobile app](https://play.google.com/store/apps/details?id=com.snapchat.android&hl=pt_BR&gl=US).
 Keep in mind that this clone project isn't an mobile app, but a website that, visually speaking, we make look like an mobile app in the browser.

 The features implemented in this clone are: